 We collect information from you when you fill in one of our forms, or contact us about your property, either in writing, over the phone or face-to-face in one of our customer contact centres.

-We may also obtain information about you from third parties (including previous owners, landlords and estate agents) where this is necessary in order to administer and enforce the collection of Council Tax.
+We may also obtain information about you from third parties (including previous owners, landlords and estate agents) and government agencies, including the DWP and HMRC where this is necessary in order to administer and enforce the collection of Council Tax.

 What personal information do we collect?